sfjbs-b1-g107/Project_group107/README.md

 ## PensionPortalService1 :
 This Service is connected via a common H2 DB in which ##PensionPortalService2 loads the data.
 The Service1 takes the Aadhar/Pan number of the user and returns some calculated amounts based on the request document.
 In case the Aadhar/PAM is invalid, it returns an error message.
 App will run on port: 7090
-## Note: Since the database is common for service 1 and service 2, we need to deploy service 2 before service 1 otherwise service 1 throwing error while deploying H2.
+## Note: Since the database is common for service 1 and service 2, we need to deploy service 2 before service 1 otherwise service 1 will throw error while deploying H2.

 ## PensionPortalService2 :